Red Bull Racing: Image and marketing

 In the 2019 British Grand Prix, 007 logos were used in the livery to replace the Aston Martin logos, to celebrate the 1007th Grand Prix.
 The cars also had Bond-themed number plates on the underside of their rear wings.
 Max Verstappen had the number plate from the Aston Martin DB5 from Goldfinger (BMT 216A) while Pierre Gasly's car featured the Aston Martin V8 plate (B549 WUU) from The Living Daylights.
 Both drivers wore special racing overalls with a print of a single-breasted dinner suit.
+The 007 logo was first used during their race as Jaguar in the 2002 season to promote Die Another Day.